Importance of Numeracy in Early Childhood

 Why is numeracy important in early childhood?

 Math is very important and it’s important to assist young children to develop their mathematical thinking.
 A child’s math knowledge at the beginning of kindergarten predicts later academic achievement better than early reading or attention skills.
-The importance of numeracy in early childhood can be assessed from the fact that kids who develop good understandings of math are often confident when it comes to decision making and environment assimilation.
+The importance of numeracy in early childhood can be assessed from the fact that kids who develop a good understanding of math are often confident when it comes to decision-making and environment assimilation.

 Math is a component of children’s everyday lives.
 Taking advantage of every of those math moments develops math learning.
 Each math moment is sort of a charging station that helps children become ready for more math learning.

-Math is measuring, sorting, building, noticing patterns, making comparisons, and describing the environment, still as counting and knowing the names of shapes.
-There are many ways to include math learning into everyday moments.
+Math is measuring, sorting, building, noticing patterns, making comparisons, and describing the environment, still counting and knowing the names of shapes.
+There are many ways to include math learning in everyday moments.

 Talking about math is additionally important and each little bit of math talk helps.
 Research shows a tiny low increase in math talk, like asking about what percentage objects there’ll be if we add one or take one away, brings big results.

 It’s important to believe your child can improve at math and develop mathematical skills.
-Growth mindset, the assumption that we will continue to learn and recouping at math, is incredibly important in supporting children to become mathematicians.
+A growth mindset, the assumption that we will continue to learn and recoup at math, is incredibly important in supporting children to become mathematicians.